taraliu23/EYES-4-DARKNESS/README.md

 ![geocode](assets/geocoding_in_english.png)

 ## 3. Patterns found
-####Here are patterns I found according to the map:
+Here are patterns I found according to the map:

 1. **EVEN**
 Places in his poems have a relatively even distribution inside Beijing Second Ring Road, with is known as the "old city part".

 2. **TWO-SIDES**
-Place in poems written in 1991 and 1992 mainly distributed in the west and east sides of Beijing respectively.
+Place in poems written in 1991 and 1992 mainly distributed in the west and east sides of Beijing in a symmetry way, seperated by the 中轴线(the old city axis).

 3. **SHRINKING**
 Place range shrank regularly from 1991 to 1993, and four places mentioned in 1993 are all in the "old city part".